 In late 2024, Weddin Landcare received funding for their project titled (in short) ‘Over the Fence’.
-The project will run over two years 2025 and 2026.Â
+The project will run over two years in 2025 and 2026.Â

 The project extends on the concept that great ideas and practice change often result from the conversations that occur between farmers ‘over the fence’ and when farmers get the opportunity to look beyond their farm gate.
 The project will utilise Weddin Landcare’s extensive network to connect farmers with leading or early adopting farmers and experts to gain the practical advice and guidance they need to adopt climate-smart agricultural production systems.Â

 Six field days will be held to demonstrate the viability of various best practice methods in a local context.
 Experts will be engaged for these events to help facilitate conversation and provide technical knowledge and advice.
+In April 2025, over 40 farmers attended our first field day as part of this project on ‘Strip and Disc Cropping Systems‘.
+We held our second field day ‘Microbe Friendly Farming‘ in September 2025.
+It was another great success with around 45 farmers from near and far attending.Â

 Six visual stories featuring local farmers, properties and projects will be created to cater for the increasing number of farmers who gain their information online.
 The visual stories will give insight into the challenges, motivations, triumphs and goals of some of our local farmers in the Weddin district and will be produced by Grenfell boy, Stuart Walmsley – one of Australia’s most multi-faceted content producers who has a passion for sustainable agriculture and stories from rural and remote areas.
-Work on the visual stories has commenced, with Stu working with our chosen local farmers over the next 15 months to create some great videos!
+Work on the visual stories has commenced, with Stu working with our chosen local farmers to create some great videos!

 How can you get involved?